mashinke/jacobs-ladder-capstone-client/README.md

 Jacob's Ladder is inspired by racing board games such as Snakes and Ladders and Candyland, and originally conceived as a board game.

 This is the repository for the RESTful client.
-To see the server code and learn about the API, please visit the
-[server repository on GitHub](https://github.com/mashinke/jacobs-ladder-server).
+To see the server code and API documentation, please visit the [server repository on GitHub](https://github.com/mashinke/jacobs-ladder-server).